 In 2012, following a restructuring of MAPAS, Julie left to set up her own company JPMusic Manchester Ltd. providing whole-class and individual music lessons in primary and secondary schools.
 She also teaches beginner piano, clarinet and recorder, and coaches singers from beginners to advanced, both in schools and privately.

 In 2020 Julie trained as a Kumon Instructor and opened her own after-school Kumon Maths and English Study Centre for Irlam and Cadishead, helping children of all ages and ability to progress their skills and develop a love for learning using the unique Kumon method.
 In October 2020 she was asked by the Kumon regional office to take over the Chorlton Kumon Centre.

-Julie is a member of the Association of British Choral Directors (ABCD) and is the conductor of Urmston Choral Society and Irlam Mixed Voice Choir (formerly Irlam Male Voice Choir and the Ferry Warblers.
+Julie is a member of the Association of British Choral Directors (ABCD) and is the conductor of Urmston Choral Society and Irlam Mixed Voice Choir (formerly Irlam Male Voice Choir).
 From 1994 to 2009 she was the conductor of Manchester Girls Choir Junior Singers, and subsequently Salford Youth Choir.
 Julie also works as a professional solo singer, singing with a number of choral societies, a swingband, and with our friend Phil in residential homes.

 Both Julie and Charles play clarinet in the Werneth Concert Band.